A JSON-based encoding for 3D city models

 - its development is open on GitHub, it is supported by a vibrant community, and everyone is welcome to contribute

 CityJSON is an encoding for a subset of the OGC CityGML data model (version 3.0.0), which is an open standardised data model and exchange format (in GML) to store digital 3D models of cities and landscapes.
-The few features that are not currently supported are either because they are seldom used, or because they would overcomplicate the JSON encoding; see the CityGML conformance page.
+The few features that are not currently supported are either because they are seldom used, or because they would overcomplicate the JSON encoding; see the CityGML v3.0 implementation page.

-And because we offer bidirectional conversion between CityJSON and CityGML, using CityJSON means that you are using the CityGML data model.
+And because we offer bidirectional conversion between CityJSON and CityGML-XML, using CityJSON means that you are using the CityGML data model.

 We invite anyone to contribute to the development and improvement of CityJSON, all discussions, issues, and developments are open to everyone on the GitHub repository of CityJSON.